CodeDifferently/piano-lecture/README.md

 ### Changing the background
 Now that you have the title designed, let's look at the background.
-Since everything displayed on a webpage must be inside of the `<body>` tag, we will look for the "body" selector in our CSS.
+Since all content displayed on a webpage contained inside of the `<body>` tag, we will look for the "body" selector in our CSS.
 You can change to background color using the hex value or typing the color.

 ```CSS
 body {